ylallemant/githook-companion/README.md

 The hooks in the parent configuration can also trigger project specific hook-scripts in the child project.

 Here you can find an [example of parent configuration](https://github.com/ylallemant/githooks/tree/main/.githook-companion)

+The binary makes sure it is compatible to the used configuration : version greater or equal to all configuration versions used (child, parent).

 > [!TIP]